dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

             values in the **Low size** and **High size** boxes respectively.

-5. Click **ADD LAYER**.
+6. Click **ADD LAYER**.

 ### Modify a thematic layer

 1. In the layer panel, click the edit (pencil) icon on the thematic layer card.

-2. Modify the setting on the DATA, PERIOD, ORG UNITS and STYLE tabs as desired.
+2. Modify the setting on any of the tabs as desired.

 3. Click **UPDATE LAYER**.